Affiliated Degree Programs

 The Michael G. Foster School of Business offers a concurrent degree program which combines the curricula of the Foster School MBA with the JSIS Master of Arts in International Studies (MAIS).
 The MBA/MAIS program is designed to be completed in three academic years.
 During the first year, students complete the MBA Core requirements.
 Years 2 and 3 are used for completion of MAIS required courses and eight 4-credit MBA elective courses (32 credits).

-The Foster School also offers a Certificate for International Studies in Business – Japan track.
-The Certificate for International Studies in Business (CISB) is an exciting academic program created to develop strong business skills and to achieve a global vision.
+The Foster School also offers a Certificate for International Studies in Business (CISB): Japan track.
+The CISB is an exciting academic program created to develop strong business skills and to achieve a global vision.
 The Japan track in this program allows students to focus on business in/with Japan.
 For more information visit the Center for Global Business.

 Concurrent Degree in Public Administration, Evans School of Public Affairs

-The Evans School has established concurrent degree program with JSIS, allowing students to earn two degrees simultaneously.
+The Evans School of Public Policy and Governance has established a concurrent degree program with JSIS, allowing students to earn two degrees simultaneously.
 The program combines the curricula of the Evans School MPA with the JSIS Master of Arts in International Studies (MAIS).
 The two degrees take approximately three years to complete, and final project requirements of both programs have to be met.
-Each program has unique benefits that offer you a chance to build an area of strong expertise with a solid foundation of public affairs.
-You can wait to apply for a concurrent program up to one year of study with the Evans School, but we suggest enrolling in both programs at the same time for optimal flexibility in earning your degrees.
+Each program has unique benefits that offer a chance to build an area of strong expertise with a solid foundation of public affairs.
+You can wait to apply for a concurrent program up to one year into study with the Evans School, but we suggest enrolling in both programs at the same time for optimal flexibility in earning your degrees.

 Students are also encouraged to take classes focused on Japan from the following departments: